espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Lantern of Empty Light.md

 **Success** The creature is unaffected but thinks the light was harmless, unless it knows the true nature of the lantern already.

-**Failure** The creature becomes [[Fascinated]] by the lantern's light, and remains fascinated as long as you Sustain the Activation, up to 10 minutes.
+**Failure** The creature becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] by the lantern's light, and remains fascinated as long as you Sustain the Activation, up to 10 minutes.

 **Critical Failure** As failure, but you can Sustain the Activation for up to 1 hour.
 When the effect ends, the fascinated creature remembers any events that took place while fascinated only as indistinct, dream-like memories.